 If you have a community relations team, you can request them to compile a list of volunteer opportunities for your employees.
 The community relations team will share the list of volunteer opportunities at your lunch and learn.
 Alternatively, you can invite volunteer organizations to share their initiatives and encourage your workers to participate in their programs.
 Volunteering can teach your employees to give back to society and help them build new skills.

 Procrastination can cause a significant setback to the company’s growth and development.
 Organize a series of lunch and learn events with tips to help employees overcome procrastination and work productively.

 Just like eating well, fitness has also been shown to raise energy levels, combat stress, battle fatigue, and make you more efficient and productive.
 That makes it a perfect lunch and learn topic for your team.
 Whether it’s a how-to tutorial or an instructor-led physical workout, helping people understand fitness fundamentals will have positive outcomes in their personal and professional lives.
 If you opt to do an actual workout, just make sure it’s something everyone will feel comfortable participating in, regardless of their fitness level.

 Lunch & Learn Topics

 Online Book Club

-Book Clubs are ideal virtual lunch and learn activities.
+Book Clubs are ideal for virtual lunch and learn activities.
 The talk-based exercise is educational and translates easily to Zoom.
-To hold a virtual book club session, first choose and announce a book a month or so in advance.
-You can boost participation by sending guests a physical or digital copy of the chosen title or to reimbursing the purchase.
+To hold a virtual book club session, first, choose and announce a book a month or so in advance.
+You can boost participation by sending guests a physical or digital copy of the chosen title or by reimbursing the purchase.